Skip to main content

 Reasons

-2. The operator has stolen EL rewards (MEV).
+1. The operator has stolen EL rewards (MEV).
 Penalty amount = amount stolen + fixed stealing fine (can be applied across multiple NO validators);

-The third penalty type is calculated using the validator withdrawal balance (actual reporting is described in the section below).
+The second penalty type is calculated using the validator withdrawal balance (actual reporting is described in the section below).
 This penalty is applied immediately within the reporting transaction.
 If the initial slashing penalty is applied (first penalty type), it will be accounted for to avoid double penalization.

 Immediate and delayed